Stat184-Spring2026/sec2_CP_she/README.md

 ## Current Plan

-Our intetnion is to examine runner's performances, demogrpahics, and race results by transforming the raw dataset into a clean datset.
+Our plan is to examine runner's performances, demogrpahics, and race results by transforming the raw dataset into a clean datset.
 We will dive deeper into the informaiton to make purposeful compairsons.
+We will use stratgies learned throughout the course (such a wrangling and cleaning) to make the data useful for insight and data analysis.

 ## Repo Structure